Bhumiiiiie/Bhumiiiiie/README.md

-# Hi there!
+Hi there!
 I'm Bhumika 👋
-I’m a student with a passion for cybersecurity and IT.
+Aspiring Data Analyst with a passion for turning raw data into meaningful insights.

-My studies and hands-on experiences have equipped me with a broad range of skills in both cybersecurity and information technology.
+With a background in Computer Applications and hands-on experience in tools and techniques related to data analysis, I’m deeply interested in solving real-world problems through data.
+I love exploring datasets, identifying patterns, and using data-driven insights to support smarter decisions.

-I am particularly interested in open-source intelligence (OSINT) and network security.
+📊 What I’m Working On

-## 🔍 What I’m Working On
+Data Analytics Projects: Working on real-world datasets to perform exploratory data analysis (EDA), data cleaning, and visualization.

-- **Cybersecurity Projects**: Developing tools and scripts to enhance network security and threat detection.
+Python for Data: Writing Python scripts using libraries like Pandas, NumPy, and Matplotlib for data manipulation and visualization.

-- **OSINT Research**: Utilizing advanced search techniques and OSINT tools (like Maltego, Shodan, and Recon-NG) to gather and analyze data for investigative purposes.
+SQL Practice: Enhancing my SQL skills by working on queries to extract, filter, and analyze data from relational databases.

-- **Network Security**: Applying my knowledge of tools like Wireshark and Nmap to understand and protect IT networks.
+Excel Proficiency: Leveraging Excel for spreadsheet analysis, pivot tables, and dashboards.

-- **Python Scripting**: Working on basic Python scripts to automate tasks and analyze data.
+Learning BI Tools: Exploring Power BI and Tableau for interactive dashboard creation and business intelligence reporting.

- ## 🛠️ Skills and Expertise
+🛠️ Skills and Expertise
- - **Cybersecurity & IT Laws**: Good knowledge of cybersecurity and IT regulations.
+Data Cleaning & Preparation: Handling messy data and transforming it into clean, usable formats.

-- **OSINT**: Experienced in social media analysis, geolocation, and public records for investigative purposes.
+Exploratory Data Analysis (EDA): Uncovering trends, patterns, and outliers using statistical and visual methods.

-- **Network Security Tools**: Proficient with Wireshark and Nmap for network analysis and security.
+Python for Data Analysis: Proficient with Pandas, NumPy, Matplotlib, and Seaborn.

-- **Operating Systems**: Knowledgeable in both Windows and Linux environments.
+SQL: Writing complex queries for data retrieval and aggregation.

-- **Python**: Basic scripting skills for automation and data processing.
+Excel: Skilled in formulas, functions, charts, and pivot tables.

-- **Advanced Search Techniques**: Skilled in using Boolean operators and advanced Google searches.
+Data Visualization: Creating clear and informative visualizations for better storytelling.

-- **Data Analysis**: Adept at data mining, analysis, and threat intelligence.
+Problem-Solving & Critical Thinking: Strong analytical mindset with a logical approach to solving challenges.

-- **Privacy Laws & Ethical Considerations**: Understanding of privacy laws and ethical issues in cybersecurity.
+Report Writing: Documenting insights and presenting findings clearly and concisely.

-- **Report Writing**: Experienced in synthesizing information and writing detailed reports.
+Statistics Fundamentals: Understanding descriptive stats, distributions, and correlations.

-- **Critical Thinking & Problem-Solving**: Strong ability to analyze and solve complex problems.
+📚 Learning Goals

-## 📚 Learning Goals
+📈 Master Power BI and Tableau for professional-level dashboards.

-- **Expand Knowledge**: Continuously learning about the latest tools and techniques in cybersecurity and OSINT.
+🤖 Explore data-driven decision making and predictive analytics.

-- **Enhance Skills**: Improving Python programming skills and advanced data analysis techniques.
+🔁 Learn Version Control with Git & GitHub to collaborate on data projects.

-- **Practical Experience**: Gaining real-world experience through projects and collaborations.
+📊 Work on end-to-end analytics projects that simulate business problems.

-## 📫 Get in Touch
+📫 Get in Touch
-- **LinkedIn**:(www.linkedin.com/in/bhumika-n-889b1a24a)
+LinkedIn: www.linkedin.com/in/bhumika-n-889b1a24a

-- **Email**: (ig.bhumi01@gmail.com)
+Email: ig.bhumi01@gmail.com